ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 })
 ```

-And you can even pass configuration for all default extensions as an object.
+You can even pass a configuration for all included extensions as an object.
 Just prefix the configuration with the extension name:

 ```js
 import StarterKit from '@tiptap/starter-kit'